2. Running your first script¶

 the following 4 files:

-- pybcdc.inf – this is a Windows driver file to configure the serial USB
+- pybcdc.inf – the Windows driver file to configure the serial USB device.

 Now we are going to write our Python program, so open the

 file in a text editor.
 On Windows you can use notepad, or any other editor.

 On Mac and Linux, use your favourite text editor.
 With the file open you will

 see it contains 1 line: